bensig/benobi-one-src/content/projects.md

 {{% portfolio image="/images/eos.png" alt="eos mainnet" link="<http://eosacknowledgments.io"%}}>

-I was part of the community leadership for EOS Mainnet launch in 2018.
-I worked closely with the ghostbusters team on network architecture and security.
-I also wrote tutorials, scripts, and articles about the launch.
-As well as assisted many block producers in setting up their nodes on testnets.
-Then organizing the community of block producers and coordinating feedback with Block.One as well as raising $50k from the Block Producers to get a legal opinion in order to get EOS listed on major exchanges.
+In preparation for the EOS Mainnet launch in 2018, I coordinated and worked with a international team of over 200 people on node architecture and security.
+I wrote tutorials, scripts, and articles about the launch as well as assisted many block producers in setting up their nodes on testnets.
+Additionally, I organized the community of block producers, coordinated feedback with Block.One and raised over $50k in donations from the Block Producers in the community to get a legal opinion in order to get EOS listed on major exchanges.

 You can see my name with all of the other major contributors at <http://eosacknowledgments.io.>